This articles going to teach you about smart goal setting in the nursing profession.

 That’s how you set a smart goal that is realistic.

-SMART goals example (a lousy example of goal setting)
+SMART Nursing Goals Example (a lousy example of goal setting)

 Setting a goal to be a manager is not consistent with a long-term vision that doesn’t include leadership.
 Instead, you want your goals to be centered around what your long-term vision is.